sheenamt/msings/README.rst

  * msi_bed
  * msi_intervals

-1. Edit the settings.conf to point to the absolute path to the reference fasta used to align this bam and  ensure the thresholds are correct:
+1. Edit the settings.conf to point to the absolute path to the reference fasta used to align this bam and  ensure the analytic parameters are correct:

     ref_fasta = /path/to/ref.fasta

+ MSI default analytic parameters:

-MSI defaults: multiplier = 2.0
+    multiplier = 2.0
+ * this is the number of standard deviations from the baseline that is required to call instability

     msi_min_threshold = 0.2
+ * this is the maximum fraction of unstable sites allowed to call a specimen MSI negative

     msi_max_threshold = 0.2
+ * this is the minimum fraction of unstable sites allowed to call a specimen MSI positive

+ * If the fraction of unstable sites falls between the thresholds, the specimen is considered indeterminate.
+(By default, no indeterminate calls are permitted)

  2. Edit the data.conf file by adding the absolute paths of the input bams.
 This is where you can assign a new name to the sample output files.
 Output files will have A01 and A02 prefixes in this case:

     [specimen_data]

    A01 = /path/to/sample1.final.bam

    A02 = /path/to/sample2.final.bam

-2. To test that everything is installed and all inputs are specified correctly, the -n flag can be used:
+3. To test that everything is installed and all inputs are specified correctly, the -n flag can be used:

   $ scons -n